alexandriapawlik/flux-dashboard/README.md

 - /src/secret.py is not uploaded, recreate your own copy using /src/secret_copy.py

 Code structure:
+- src
     - DataTable - super class with one derived class per file type, don't access from driver
     - FileManager - wraps a (derived) DataTable object to interact with influxDB, acts as the only class the driver needs
-- driver - creates a FileManager for each file to be used, for each file chooses to create a new db and/or update an existing db
+- new-db.py: driver for creating a new database using the specificed file's template (hard-coded)
+    ```sh python3 new-db.py <filename> ```
+- update-db.py: driver for updating an existing database with a new file
+    ```sh python3 update-db.py <filename> ```
+- config.py: contains a Config class with values that can be changed as often as needed (ie. not things like url and db/bucket names)